CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

 For more complex explanations on a change (e.g. in the metadata or license) add a **CHANGE LOG** with the current date, formatted like 2017-07-17 (in the order of year, month and day; ISO standard) in an unstructured field under 'documentation'.
 For an example see the metadata of [STT](http://urn.fi/urn:nbn:fi:lb-2020031201)

 For info about the resource group page, add a structured documentation item.
-Add the title: **Resource group page (resource name)** and Editor: FIN-CLARIN.
+Add the title: **Resource group page (resource short name)** and Editor: FIN-CLARIN.
 As URL add the PID for the English version of the resource's group page.
 If a resource group page is not created yet, you can add it later.
 See [docs: Instructions on how to create a resource group page](howto_resource_group_page.md).

 For info about the license, add another structured documentation item.
-Add the title: **License/Lisenssi (resource name, license)**, e.g. License/Lisenssi (fvcc, CC-BY) and Editor: FIN-CLARIN.
+Add the title: **License/Lisenssi (resource short name, license)**, e.g. License/Lisenssi (fvcc, CC-BY) and Editor: FIN-CLARIN.
 As URL add the PID for the English version of the resource's license page.

 NOTE: Remember to add (+) a resource documentation info when the number is 0/0

 ## Resource creation info
 Add the authors of the resource in the required order.
 Add contact information and affiliation.
+It is possible to add an already existing person, but check the details for correct contact information and affiliation!

 ## Relation info